 This is where the Vernee X scores impressively, thanks to its huge 6200mAh battery.
 This is almost twice the size of a normal smartphone batteries… Coupled with the efficient Helio P23 CPU this is very nearly a fully 3 day performer.

 I’m also very happy that the Vernee X features a USB-C connector for charging.
 The onboard fast-charging technology means that from 0% I would generally see the Vernee X fully charged within 2.5 hours, which may seem a long time, but remember it is a monster battery!

 Here at Review Hub, we’ve been watching the progress of Vernee with interest since they arrived little more than 2 years ago with the Vernee Thor.

-They’ve been making progress in all the right areas, and given the combination of the latest CPU, plenty of RAM and storage and a huge battery we think that the Vernee X is poised to make a big impression.
+They’ve been making progress in all the right areas, and given the combination of the latest CPU, plenty of RAM and storage and a huge battery we think that the Vernee X is a very competent all-round performer.

 Like the look of the Vernee X?